ericbutera/system-design/labs/etl/README.md

 - store high quality data for downstream consumers
 - the destination can be anything but usually is either a data warehouse or a real-time DB

+## Rate Limits

+Rate limiting ETL can be a challenge.
+Vendor systems can have global rate limits, user rate limits, and per service rate limits.
+These all need to be accounted for in the ETL system.

+A common approach is to have a shared state rate limiter (Redis) that can keep track of rate limits at each level across concurrent runs.

+## Deduplication

+Another common issue is deduplication.
+A lot of times it isn't that big of a deal to update an asset multiple times, but there are other times where two different processes might try to update the same asset.

+One strategy is to have a monotonic counter for each ETL process.
+As assets are updated ensure that they are persisted with the counter of the current ETL process.
+If the counter is less than the current ETL process, then the asset has already been updated and can be skipped.
+If this happens, be sure to emit an event so this descision can be audited.

 ## Future Enhancements

 - concurrency control (multiple data fetching, uploads)